 Farm Field Days

-In fiscal year 2016 the District will be impacted by the County's redirection of funding from education to conservation activities.
+In fiscal year 2016 the District was impacted by the County's redirection of funding from education to conservation activities.
 Among the District education programs is our signature annual event Farm Field Days

 The District founded the Arbor Day program in Prince William County schools 30 years ago in cooperation with the Arbor Day Foundation.
 The Board of County Supervisors, City of Manassas Beautification Committee, City of Manassas schools and Prince William County schools participate in Arbor Day cermonies annually.
 Historically Arbor Day included a poster contest program which we participated in until the Arbor Day Foundation abandoned it in 2010.
 Our District directors, associate directors and staff attend the ceremonies and present the proclamation to the school principal.
 The second grade elementary school children participate in an Arbor Day tree ceremony at their schools.
 All elementary grade students are taught the great importance and value that trees bring to our communities.
 Tom Neil of American Home Landscape Company donated and planted a tree at eight schools every year for 25 years.
 Kudos to Mr. Neil for his generous donation of time, materials and trees that enhance the beauty of every school.
 We thank Quentin Hastings, Hastings Landscape, Nokesville, for providing our tree planting for the last two years.

 This program is Virginia Standards Of Learning based for third grade students to promote stewardship in the context of one's neighborhood and community.
 Carefully selected experiences, driven by academic learning standards engendering discovery and wonder, and nurturing a sense of community will further connect students with the watershed and help reinforce an ethic of responsible citizenship.